Inchara-Angadi/Advanced-Java-Based-Programs/Program2/readme.md

-Develop a Java program to make a Performance Test on StringBuffer and StringBuilder for appending the string ‘AIET’ for 10000 times both in the StringBuffer and StringBuilder.
+StringPerformanceTest : Develop a Java program to make a Performance Test on StringBuffer and StringBuilder for appending the string ‘AIET’ for 10000 times both in the StringBuffer and StringBuilder.
 Justify your answer which one is better.
 Solution -> (https://github.com/Inchara-Angadi/Advanced-Java-Based-Programs/blob/main/Program2/Screenshot%202025-05-20%20002131.png)